Image

 Four

-SUPPLEMENTAL RESOURCES - DISABILITY VISIBILITY
+SUPPLEMENTAL RESOURCES - CRYING IN H MART

 These additional resources will help integrate learning from our Study Hall books with additional interviews, articles, and podcasts.
 They may be referenced during WITS Study Hall meetings, so check them out.